-Regional Cities/Parks: Camrose, Cold Lake, Edmonton, Grande Cache, Hinton, Jasper, Lac La Biche, Lloydminster, Nordegg, Red Deer, Rocky Mountain House, Sundre, Whitecourt and more!
+Areas Covered: Camrose, Cold Lake, Edmonton, Grande Cache, Hinton, Jasper, Lac La Biche, Lloydminster, Nordegg, Red Deer, Rocky Mountain House, Sundre, Whitecourt, & more

 Full Features & Benefits

-The latest edition of our Central Alberta Backroad Mapbook contains 69 maps at 1:250,000 scale, including 12 new maps covering the Rockies Parks.
-We have improved the road networks to ensure we show drivable resource roads, as well as adding Oil & Gas data including gas plants, refineries and well disposal sites.
-We have also added Municipal Regional District Areas, as well as more detailed water features and seismic line corridors.
+The latest edition of our Central Alberta Backroad Mapbook contains 69 maps at 1:250,000 scale.
+Our industry-leading road coverage shows you all the highways, rural roads and resource roads, plus Oil & Gas data including gas plants, refineries and well disposal sites.
+We also show you Municipal Regional District Areas, plus Crown and private land, Provincial Parks and Grazing Reserves, as well as detailed water features and seismic line corridors.
 These 21.5 cm x 28 cm (8.5" x 11") maps are printed on thick, durable paper protected by a heavy-duty spiral-bound cover.
 You won’t find a longer-lasting, easier-to-use or more detailed collection of maps for Central Alberta anywhere!

-New to this edition, we have divided the index into Map, Adventure and Resource sections to make it even easier to use.
+Our handy index is divided into Map, Adventure and Resource sections to make it as easy to use as possible.
 You will find page numbers and map coordinates for each activity and location, plus important numbers, distance charts and an advertiser list for easy referencing.
-You can also search for particular resource facilities with an LSD Grid.
+You can also search for individual resource facilities with an LSD Grid.

 Our easy-to-use Service Directory lists the best places to find accommodations, supplies and tours and guides in Central Alberta, including hunting and fishing equipment in Sundre, Jasper, Edmonton, Red Deer and more.